gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 As discussed above, if a function takes non-`Sendable` parameters and has a non-`Sendable` result, then the result is part of the merged region of the function's parameters.
-This is not always the appropriate semantics since there are APIs whose results will be in different regions than their arguments.
+This is not always the appropriate semantics since there are APIs whose results will be in different regions than their parameters.
 As an example of this, consider a function that performs control flow based off of non-`Sendable` state and then returns a result: